 - access to a skilled disability advocate who acts as a support person, and

-Support Persons are National Disability Advocacy Program (NDAP) disability advocates.
+Support persons are National Disability Advocacy Program (NDAP) disability advocates.
 They are available in every state and territory.
-A Support Person can help by:
+An NDIS Appeals advocate can help by:

 - explaining the review process, including what is involved in appealing to the AAT;

 - helping to prepare documents;